-Before closing arguments, the Court anticipates that the parties will meet and confer on which exhibits were allowed into evidence during the trial.
-The parties should be prepared to file an admitted exhibit list (that the other side has reviewed) after evidence closes and before closing arguments begin.
+At the close of the Government's case-in-chief, after consulting with Defendant, the Government must file on the docket its list of the Government's exhibits which were admitted into evidence during trial.
+See supra Standing Order Section VIII.d.
 Generally, the Court will not allow demonstrative exhibits to go back to the jury for deliberations, unless all parties consent.
 See Baugh ex rel.
 Baugh v.
 Cuprum S.A. de C.V., 730 F.3d 701, 705 (7th Cir.
 2013) ("The general rule is that materials not admitted into evidence simply should not be sent to the jury for use in its deliberations.") (internal citation omitted).
 To the extent the parties agree that any such demonstratives may be used in jury deliberations, they should be included on the exhibit list(s).

-The Court will provide a specific deadline during trial for filing these lists.
-To the extent, as a result of the parties' meet and confer, there are any disagreements about which exhibits were admitted into evidence or demonstratives that should go back with the jury (keeping in mind that the default is that demonstratives will not be used during deliberations), the parties shall identify those exhibits in their filings, and be prepared to discuss those exhibits before the Court.
-Once the parties file their respective lists, the Court will review them on the record.
+To the extent, as a result of the parties' meet and confer, there are any disagreements about which exhibits were admitted into evidence or demonstratives that should go back with the jury (keeping in mind that the default is that demonstratives will not be used during deliberations), the Government shall identify those exhibits in its filing, and the parties should be prepared to discuss those exhibits before the Court.